Skip to main content

 The successful applicant will be:

-• A fully registered teacher with a highly developed knowledge of Te Mātaiaho (the refreshed NZ curriculum)
+• Fully NZ registered teacher with a highly developed knowledge of the NZ school curriculum.

 Full NZ driving licence and own vehicle (reimbursed as per collective) essential for this position.